 Few destinations offer as much to travelers as the Yucatan Peninsula in Mexico!
 It’s a region packed full to the brim with stunning weather, impressive historical sights and awe-inspiring natural beauty.

 We know that to truly experience a country and its culture you need to be more than a tourist, and that there is more to an awesome volunteer travel experience than simply volunteering.
-As a volunteer traveler in Mexico you get to experience it all.
+As a volunteer in Mexico you get to experience it all.
 You’ll see all the sights, tick off the hidden spots and get to know the ins and outs of Merida, all while being supported by a knowledgeable local team and becoming part of the community as you give back on meaningful projects.
-So here’s our top things to see and do, in and around Merida, Mexico!
+So here’s 10 of the best activities and sights in Merida, Mexico!

 1) Soak up the beautiful beaches

-Mexico’s Caribbean waters hold immense pulling power, with white sand beaches and clear blue waters but if dive under you’ll find the real magic!
+Mexico’s Caribbean coast holds immense pulling power, with white sand beaches and clear blue waters, but if you dive under you’ll find the real magic!
 Learning to dive opens up a whole new world to you and you’re sure to meet some incredible, like-minded adventure seekers on the journey!
 So wetsuit up and dive in.
-Cozumel, is a great spot that a number of volunteers head to.
-Even if diving is not your thing, you can snorkel with turtles or just head out and explore the vast swathes of sand.
-Try Tulum, Playa Del Carmen, or Isla Mujeres.

 2) Explore the Ruins

 There is no shortage of incredible ruins to keep you busy on your weekends!
 You can make a real day of it and head out to Chichen Itza and then explore the nearby Ik Kil cenote.
-The complex at Chichen Itza is vast and and the history of the Maya people will leave you in awe.
-A trip to Uxmal and it’s sweeping views can’t be missed!
+The complex at Chichen Itza is a UNESCO World Heritage site - it’s vast and and the history of the Mayan people will leave you in awe.
+A trip to Uxmal and its sweeping views also can’t be missed!
 You can even climb to the top of one of the ruins - it’s literally breathtaking!

 3) Be a flamingo in a flock of pigeons